 Nevertheless, you still need to keep your wits about you as you can quickly become a target if you let your guard down to someone opportunistic.

 Is Sihnoukville Clean?

-Sihanoukville is certainly cleaner than it once was during the height of the construction boom in 2019.
-Now a lot of the roads are paved, proper drainage installed, and power cables running underneath the street.
-It is certainly the cleanest it has been in years.
+Sihanoukville Cambodia is certainly cleaner than it once was during the height of the construction boom in 2019.
+Now a lot of the roads are paved, proper drainage installed, and power cables run underneath the street.

 Nevertheless in saying that the beaches are certainly far from clean.
 With this influx of hotels and apartments has come an influx of trash, a lot of it has unfortunately ended up in the ocean and nearby beaches.

 How Long Should You Stay In Sihanoukville For?

 As I mentioned before, I recommend staying at Sok Sabay Resort if you need to spend a night or two in Sihanoukville.
-They have wonderfully air-conditioned rooms, awesome internet, a delicious onsite restaurant offering vege and vegan options, and a clean pool in a tropical garden.
+They have air-conditioned rooms, awesome internet, a delicious onsite restaurant offering vege and vegan options, and a clean pool in a tropical garden.

 Do You Need To Stay In Sihanoukville To Visit Koh Rong?